Central limit theorem analogues for multicolour urn models: Main result

-\textbf{Remark $1$.} Note that Theorem \ref{fluc} covers all three classically distinguished cases where the rescaled composition vector is asymptotically normally distributed (e.g., $m-$ary search tree for $m \leq 26$), where it converges almost surely to some random limit (e.g., P\'olya Urn) and where it exhibits some almost sure oscillating behaviour (e.g., $m-$ary search tree for $m \geq 27$ or cyclic urn for $m \geq 7$ colours).
+Results on urn models are usually stated separately for three main classes: First, models where the rescaled composition vector converges to a deterministic limit and is asymptotically normally distributed (e.g., $m-$ary search tree for $m \leq 26$), second, where it converges almost surely to a random limit (e.g., P\'olya urn) and third, where it exhibits almost sure oscillating behaviour (e.g., $m-$ary search tree for $m \geq 27$ or cyclic urn for $m \geq 7$ colours).
+Theorem \ref{fluc} provides a common framework for these cases (and others).
+Its main structural content is the following:

-\textbf{Remark $2$}.
-The case where $R$ is irreducible (or $r$ is simple) and any other eigenvalue $\lambda_k $ satisfies $\Re(\lambda_k) \le r/2$ is known and treated in \cite{J} and \cite{S}.

-\textbf{Acknowledgements}.
-First of all, I thank Henning Sulzbach for many discussions and comments that led to a considerable improvement of the text.
-I am also indebted to Ralph Neininger, Kevin Leckey and Andrea Kuntschik for valuable remarks.
+First, the centering of the urn composition may be random in order to obtain a central limit theorem.
+Whether it is random or not, depends on whether $\Re(\lambda_2)>r/2$, where the possibility that $\lambda_2=r$ is included.
+If $\Re(\lambda_2)\leq r/2$, the centering is deterministic, corresponding to Remark \ref{irr_case}.
+Otherwise, it is random.
+The random variables that need to be substracted arise from non--negligible drifts in the urn composition that surpass the normal $\sqrt{n}$ or $\sqrt{n \log n}$ fluctuation.

+Second, the magnitude of the fluctuation is determined by the existence of eigenvalues $\lambda_k$ belonging to a dominant class such that $\Re(\lambda_k) = r/2$.
+If none such eigenvalue exists, the fluctuation is of order $\sqrt{n}$.
+Otherwise, it is of order $\sqrt{n \log n}$.
+In the case of a simple dominant eigenvalue $r$, this is a well--known phenomenon, see \cite{J}.

+Third, the limiting distribution that arises is not necessarily Gaussian, but rather mixed Gaussian with random covariance structure.
+The covariance matrix of the limiting Gaussian distribution depends on the components of $V$, the asymptotic proportions of supercolours.
+Again, this behaviour basically transfers from a central limit theorem for the P\'olya urn by regarding irreducible dominant classes as supercolours.

+Finally, the special form $A_V = M \Sigma_V M^t$ arises from the fact that we work with projections of the urn process that are transformed back to the original process by the linear transformation $M$.
+The matrix $\Sigma_V$ is given in Section \ref{Sec_proof} and also depends on the choice of basis, but has interesting structural properties.